nextauthjs/next-auth/www/docs/schemas/adapters.md

 You do not need to specify an Adapter explicitly unless you want to use advanced options such as custom models or schemas, if you want to use the Prisma Adapter instead of the default TypeORM Adapter, or if you are creating a custom Adapter to connect to a database that is not one of the supported databases.

+We have recently begun moving the adapter code out of the core of `nextauthjs/next-auth` and into their own repository under [`nextauthjs/adapters`](https://github.com/nextauthjs/adapters).

+There you can find the following adapters in various stages of maturity:

+- TypeORM
+- TypeORM-Legacy
+- Prisma
+- Prisma-Legacy
+- FaunaDB
+- DynamoDB
+- PouchDB (Active PR)
+- Sanity (Active PR)
+- Sequelize (Active PR)

+## TypeORM Adapter

+NextAuth.js comes with a default Adapter that uses [TypeORM](https://typeorm.io/) so that it can be used with many different databases without any further configuration, you simply add the node module for the database driver you want to use to your project and pass a database connection string to NextAuth.js.

 ### Database Schemas

 Configure your database by creating the tables and columns to match the schema expected by NextAuth.js.